mrkkrp/markkarpov.com/tutorial/megaparsec.md

   p = open *> p <* close`.

-* `stringLiteral` uses `L.charLiteral` to parse individual characters inside string literal enclosed in double quotes.
+* `stringLiteral` uses `L.charLiteral` to parse individual characters inside a string literal enclosed in double quotes.

 The second function is also interesting because of its use of the `manyTill`
 combinator: